NXT-Wheelchair-Team/bci-cursor-control/README.md

 ## Setup

+### Conda and Pipenv

+This Python code for this project utilizes both Conda and Pip to manage packages.
+Conda is the preferred default for package installation, with pip used for any Python packages hosted on PyPy.
+Pipenv provides a package management layer on top of the Pip installer, enabling dependency locking for deterministic dependency trees.

+### LFS

 This repository utilizes Git Large File Storage (LFS) to manage large data files containing biosensor data.
 You should download and install [Git LFS](https://git-lfs.github.com/) if you wish to access the data files.